cashubtc/nuts/exchange.md

 free-option locktime race: the party holding the swap secret (the leader) picks when to trigger settlement inside the locktime window — completing only if price has moved in its favor, otherwise letting the swap lapse — a free American option on the locked rate.
-And a party matched against several counterparties starts several independent protocols; sequential execution puts several network paths on the critical path.
+And a peer-to-peer swap cannot batch several independent swaps into one mint transaction: each must be settled separately.

 A Cashu mint already validates proof signatures, maintains spentness, and issues blind signatures.
-This NUT uses that existing authority as the atomic settlement layer, removing the interactive claim sequence entirely.
+This NUT uses that existing authority as the atomic settlement layer, removing the interactive claim sequence and the locktime free option it creates.

 ### Model